RYOKANS providing rooms with private open-air baths

 This ryokan’s guest rooms mainly consist of washitsu (traditional Japanese-style rooms), and some of them command a beautiful view of the valley.
 In addition to the gender-segregated scenic view baths endowed with the…

-Access: around 12 minutes by JR Sagano Line from Kyoto Station to Hanazono Station
+Access: 12 minutes by JR Sagano Line (Sanin Main Line) from Kyoto Station to Hanazono Station, then 15 minutes by shuttle bus (Advance booking required)

 You can enjoy authentic kaiseki meals prepared by professional chefs of Kyoto cuisine in a relaxing space.
 This ryokan has several different types of guest rooms, including those equipped with open-air onsen baths…

-Access: 20 minutes by JR Sagano Line from Kyoto Station to Kameoka Station
+Access: 20 minutes by JR Sagano Line (Sanin Main Line) from Kyoto Station to Kameoka Station, then 20 minutes by shuttle bus (Advance booking required)

-Access: around 15 minutes by JR Sanin Main Line from Kyoto Station to Saga-Arashiyama Station
+Access: 20 minutes by JR Kosei Line from Kyoto Station to Ogoto-onsen Station, then 5 minutes by shuttle bus

-Access: 12 minutes by JR Sagano Line from Kyoto Station to Hanazono Station
+Access: 20 minutes by JR Sagano Line (Sanin Main Line) from Kyoto Station to Kameoka Station, then 15 minutes by shuttle bus (Advance booking required)

 Although Suisen is easily accessible from the Kyoto Station by rail and bus within 40 minutes, it is a hidden ryokan surrounded by untouched nature.
 In addition to the gender-segregated large public baths (with open-air baths)…

-Access: around 20 min by JR Sagano Line from Kyoto Station to Kameoka Station
+Access: 20 minutes by JR Sagano Line (Sanin Main Line) from Kyoto Station to Kameoka Station, then 15 minutes by shuttle bus (Advance booking required)

 Situated one-minute walk from the Hankyu Arashiyama Station, Kadensho is in an excellent location for a stroll in the Arashiyama area.
 There are three different types of guest rooms, all designed in an artistic Kyoto style…